Hurricane Gonzalo strengthens off British Virgin Islands

 Antiguan Prime Minister Gaston Browne ordered schools closed for a national cleanup effort on Tuesday to get the nation "fully back in business" by Wednesday.

-It is forecast to strengthen for another two days and become a major hurricane within the next 24 hours, the center added.
+It is forecast to strengthen for another two days and become a major hurricane within the next 24 hours, the service added.

 Hurricane warnings were in effect for the British Virgin Islands as well as Anguilla early on Tuesday.
 A hurricane watch for Puerto Rico and the U.S. Virgin Islands was downgraded to a tropical storm warning.